 How strong is the gravity on Mars?

-The planet Mars shares numerous characteristics with our own.
+The planets Earth and Mars have few things in common.
 Both planets have roughly the same amount of land surface area, sustained polar caps, and both have a similar tilt in their rotational axes, affording each of them strong seasonal variability.
 Additionally, both planets present strong evidence of having undergone climate change in the past.
+In Mars' case, this evidence points towards it once having a viable atmosphere and liquid water on its surface.

 This difference in surface gravity is due to a number of factors – mass, density, and radius being the foremost.
 Even though Mars has almost the same land surface area as Earth, it has only half the diameter and less density than Earth – possessing roughly 15% of Earth's volume and 11% of its mass.

-Scientists have calculated Mars' gravity based on Newton's theory of gravity, which states that the gravitational force exerted by an object is proportional to its mass.
-When applied to a spherical body like a planet with a given mass (in this case, Mars), the surface gravity will be approximately inversely proportional to the square of its radius.
+Scientists have calculated Mars' gravity based on Newton's Theory of Universal Gravitation, which states that the gravitational force exerted by an object is proportional to its mass.
+When applied to a spherical body like a planet with a given mass, the surface gravity will be approximately inversely proportional to the square of its radius.
 When applied to a spherical body with a given average density, it will be approximately proportional to its radius.

 These proportionalities can be expressed by the formula g = m/r2, where g is the surface gravity of Mars (expressed as a multiple of the Earth's, which is 9.8 m/s²), m is its mass – expressed as a multiple of the Earth's mass (5.976·1024 kg) – and r its radius, expressed as a multiple of the Earth's (mean) radius (6,371 km).